 OMB Control Number: 1855—NEW.

 Respondents/Affected Public: Private Sector, State, Local, or Tribal Governments.Start Printed Page 74125

 Total Estimated Number of Annual Burden Hours: 30,496.

 Abstract: In response to grant monitors need for a better reporting mechanism for grantee budgets, the G5 team developed a new electronic budget form for grantees to complete.
 This new electronic form requires grantees to detail the budget categories from which they are expending funds in order for Department grant monitors to track more carefully the drawdowns and financial management systems of grantees.
 Although this form may be used by all grantees, at this time only grantees on cost reimbursement or route payment status will be required to use this form when reporting their budget, requesting funds, and accessing funds.

 Current Department regulations sections 74.20-74.28 and 74.50-74.53 address the financial management and reporting requirements of grantees.
-This form developed in G5 serves as the mechanism for grantees to report expenditures and track their spending in order to ensure compliance with Department regulations.
+The new form developed in G5 serves as the mechanism for grantees to report expenditures and track their spending in order to ensure compliance with Department regulations.
 The currently used budget form, the SF 524, is not comprehensive enough to meet the needs of grant monitors to efficiently and effectively monitor this sub-set of grantees.
-This data collection extension without change has enhanced the ability of grant monitors to track the budgeting of grantees and the management of their funds.
+This new data collection will enhance the ability of grant monitors to track the budgeting of grantees and the management of their funds.

 End Supplemental Information